 Two ways I put “How To Interest People” into practice:

 I have always enjoyed hosting backyard get-togethers and inviting lots of friends, and telling them to bring a friend.
 In the days before the party, I always get emails and texts that are some form of Do you know____?
 The guy/girl from my______?
-After I tell them to bring anyone they think I’d enjoy meeting and would add to the party, I take five minutes on my phone to google and possibly add them.
+After I tell them to bring anyone they think I’d enjoy meeting and would add to the party, I take five minutes on my phone to google and possibly friend them on Instagram, LinkedIn, or Twitter.
 I take a quick look at their public profiles/interests and make a note to ask about something that they are interested in when I meet them.